MarktW86/azure-psdocs-processing/azureipps/0/AzureInformationProtection/Set-AIPFileLabel.md

 ```

 ### -Path
-Specifies a local or network path to the file or files to which you want to apply labels.
+Specifies a local, network path, or Sharepoint url to the files for which you want to get the label and protection information.
 Wildcards are not supported.

-Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder.
+Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder, 'http://sharepoint.contoso.com/Shared Documents/Folder', http://sharepoint.contoso.com/Shared%20Documents/Folder/FileName.

 ```yaml
 Type: String[]